dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ### Running the NextJS application against MSW

-To run the Next development server against the MSW (Mock Service Worker) rather than the real api.
-Then run the following command;
+To run the Next development server against the MSW (Mock Service Worker) rather than the real api, run the following command:

 ```bash
 npm run dev:local